Transdisciplinary Theological Colloquium.

-The Drew University Graduate Division of Religion is pleased to announce its 19th Transdisciplinary Theological Colloquium to be held on March 14th and 15th, and corresponding Graduate Student Symposium on March 13th, 2020.
-The conversations will be centered around our conference theme:
+The Drew University Graduate Division of Religion is pleased to announce its 21st Transdisciplinary Theological Colloquium to be held March 17th to 19th.
+This year’s conversation will be centered around our conference theme:

 Haunted (by) Speech: Translating Religions and Religious Translations

 “What is it, then, to translate?
 Deep language learning of the original, straining to be haunted by it so it can be learned before reason.” — Gayatri Spivak

 TTC 2023 is inspired by previous colloquia (Planetary Loves in 2007; Decolonizing Epistemologies in 2008; Life Under the Baobab Tree in 2017; and Trans: Human/Divine Bodies Beyond Boundaries in 2018).
 However, while these conferences considered the importance of “translation” in relation to postcolonial and decolonial theory, Africana studies, and gender and trans studies, this conference narrows its focus quite specifically on the problematic of “translation” itself.
 Indeed, we ask what is lost, but also what is gained in the act of translating religion.